 Prerequisite(s): BIO475(Neurobiology) concurrent registration is required

 Microbiology

 An introduction to the study of microorganisms.
 Environmental, industrial, and medical issues are discussed, with particular attention paid to human pathogens.
+Concurrent registration in BIO476L is required.
 (Three hours lecture, four hours laboratory.)